yenminh269/Themepark/README.md

 **Action:**
 - **Rain Start:**
   - Closes all rides with status `open` by setting status to `closed`
-  - Excludes rides already under maintenance or deleted
+  - Excludes rides already permanently deleted
 - **Rain Clear:**
   - Reopens all rides with status `closed` by setting status to `open`
   - Excludes rides under maintenance or permanently closed